hgcummings/jarspec/README.md

 ## Why?

 Allows for more expressive test names without very_long_underscore_ridden_test_method_names, and for more flexible test structure.
 Java 8 features such as lambda expressions make this kind of syntax possible without an insane amount of boilerplate.
+See [wiki/Motivation](https://github.com/hgcummings/jarspec/wiki/Motivation) for more.

 ## How?